hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 ---

 The easiest way to connect to a remote server is using SSH (secure shell).
 It comes preinstalled on Linux and Mac, and the protocol takes care of almost anything.
-You still need to provide a password or a matching ssh key though.
+Of course, you still need to provide a password or a matching ssh key.
 On the other hand, if you're using Windows or Android, or if you find yourself on another machine, things get challenging.
-There are many solutions for these kinds of situations, what I'm going to talk about today is called WebSSH.
+There are many solutions for these kinds of situations, what I'm going to write about today is called WebSSH.

 ## What is WebSSH